AInora

 1

 Businesses adopt virtual receptionists primarily to reduce costs.
-A full-time in-house receptionist costs $28,000-55,000 per year in salary alone, plus benefits, training, and management overhead.
-Virtual and AI receptionists deliver equivalent functionality at 60-85% lower cost.
+A US receptionist earns a median of $37,230 per year in wages alone (BLS, 2024), before benefits, training, and management overhead.
+Virtual and AI receptionists deliver equivalent call handling at a fraction of that cost.

 2